Neskazhuk/kottans-frontend/README.md

 ![This is an image](https://github.com/Neskazhuk/kottans-frontend/blob/main/screenshots/Gi-it%20done.jpg)

 ### 5. Articles
-'Git for 30 minute' was much more useful for me than the whole Learninbraching website.
+[Git for 30 minutes](https://codeguida.com/post/453) was much more useful for me than the whole Learninbraching website.
 It was simple and not so messy.
-Another 5 points from me goes to 'How to Cope with Negative Thoughts'.
+Another 5 points from me goes to [How to Cope with Negative Thoughts](https://guides.hexlet.io/learning/).
 Kind of motivation article which would be useful for everyone at the start of the long way to expertise.

 So here is my advice - keep calm and get ready for new challenges!